yun-long/Foundations-of-Robotics/README.md

 the online lectures, books, and papers.
 I will provide a comprehensive list of references soon.
 I want to thank the open-source community, which provides useful tools for note taking, such as Latex, NeoVim, and texpresso.
-I use figures from the interests for illustration purposes.
+I use figures from the internet for illustration purposes.
 However, I lost track of the sources of the figures.
 I didn't put the references in the notes also for the sake of simplicity.
 If you find your figures in my notes and want to be credited, please let me know.
-I will add the references to the figures.
 Finally, thanks Jiaxu for suggesting the nvim plugin texpresso, it is extremely useful.